History of film technology: 1894–1896: Early screenings

 After Anschütz's Electrotachyscopes and Edison's Kinetoscopes were presented publicly and the underlying technique was described in magazines, many engineers would try their hand at the projection of moving photographic pictures on a large screen.
 Döbler, Muybridge and Reynaud had already been quite successful with their projections of animated pictures, and stereopticons already enabled large photographic projections, but it took a while before anybody managed to publicly reproduce live-action recordings on a large screen.
 Newspapers and magazines often reported on such developments, but few had the knowledge necessary to properly describe true technological advancements.
 Many "inventors" promoted their results as groundbreaking endeavors even if they had (knowingly or unknowingly) only copied previously existing technology, claimed inventions before they were fully realized, or claimed priority with vague evidence after others had introduced similar advancements.
 Even if chauvinistic motives were put aside, many publications on the history of film have favored one or just a few inventors and presented those as the very first geniuses to introduce movies.
 From narrow teleological viewpoints, historians would often ignore pioneering technology if it didn't resemble the movie apparatus that they knew best (for instance the use of stroboscopic flashtubes instead of shutter blades).

+On 25 November 1894, an invited audience saw Anschütz demonstrate his patented projector with two intermittently rotating large disks and continuous light to project images on a 6 by 8 meter screen.
+Public screenings in the auditorium of the Postfuhramtes in Berlin followed on 29 and 30 November.
+The parallax caused by registration through different lenses was accentuated by the extreme size of the projected images and noted by the scientific press.
+A longer engagement for screenings in a 300-seat hall of the old Reichstag building started on 22 February 1895.
+Throughout March, about 4,000 paying visitors saw a circa 90-minute show with dozens of short loops of 'living pictures'.

+In Lyon, Louis and Auguste Lumière started developing a 'new kinetograph' at the end of 1894.
+On 13 February 1895, they patented a lightweight apparatus that took, printed, and projected film, which, unlike the kinetoscope, did not require electricity.
+It received the name Cinématographe a little later.
+Léon Bouly had already patented a hand-cranked camera by the same name in 1892, and a new version that could also project the images in 1893, but his rights lapsed by the end of 1894 because the annual fees weren't paid.